 What is a Time-of-Use Rate (TOU) Plan?

 Problem number two, solar systems usually produce energy when electrical costs are the cheapest.
 If your solar system setup gives you battery backup, you may be able to avoid this pitfall.
 However, you may still use some energy from the utility’s grid, and that will cost you.
-This energy structure favors the utility company over the solar customer.
+This energy structure favors utility companies over solar customers.

 Let’s unpack the different plans from SCE, SDG&E, and LADWP.
 Keep in mind that these are the costs you will pay when you are using their energy, and these calculations are done based on what you produce minus what you use.
 The data used in this formula comes from the net meter that will be attached to your home.